Chapter 4:

 And then… his eyes landed on Rei.

-The boy was asleep at the desk, head resting on one hand, elbow propped up.
-Like he had just nodded off mid-thought.
+The boy was asleep at the desk, head resting on one hand, elbow propped up like he had just nodded off mid-thought.

-Enshin stared at the young boy.
+Enshin stared at the young boy , a flicker of disbelief crossed his eyes.

 His mind flashed back to the battle with the demons.